vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 - When applicable, audit logs have an `authorizeID` which is a unique ID to allow audit events to be correlated across some of the browser redirects which relate to a single login attempt by an end user.
 This is only applicable to those browser-based login flows which use redirects to identity providers and/or interstitial pages in the login flow.
-- When applicable, audit logs have a `tokenIdentifier` which is a unique ID of a token to allow audit events to be correlated between where a token is issued to an end user in the Supervisor and where a token is used to gain access to a Kubernetes cluster in the Concierge.
+- When applicable, audit logs have a `tokenID` which is a unique ID of a token to allow audit events to be correlated between where a token is issued to an end user in the Supervisor and where a token is used to gain access to a Kubernetes cluster in the Concierge.